sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 27: January 29, 2017 Sunday

+**Today's Progress**: Went through two JavaSctip30 tutorials and @Udemy web dev course.
+Learned how HTML canvas works, not so much in details, but just what Canvas is.
+Also, learned some useful console commands for JavaScript debugging.
+Learned how to set up routes.
+How to get data from a form input and pass it to post request in a route...

+**Thoughts**  Backend looks interesting and challenging.
+I’d like to learn about it more and perhaps work in backend and not so much in frontend

 ### Day 26: January 28, 2017 Saturday

 **Today's Progress**: Started working on YelpCamp code alone with Web Dev course at Udemy